Acacia denticulosa: Taxonomy

 Acacia denticulosa was first formally described in 1876 by Victorian Government Botanist Ferdinand von Mueller based on plant material collected from the vicinity of Mount Churchman by Jess Young.
 The population at this location is now extinct following extended drought.
-The species name is from the Latin dens "tooth", and refers to the small teeth along the phyllode margins.
+The specific epithet (denticulosa) means 'abounding in small teeth' referring to the small teeth along the phyllode margins.
 Queensland botanist Les Pedley reclassified the species as Racosperma denticulosum in 2003, in his proposal to reclassify almost all Australian members of the genus into the new genus Racosperma, however this name is treated as a synonym of its original name.